Mateo Stamatov

-Mateo Marianov Stamatov (Матео Марианов Стаматов; born 22 March 1999) is a Bulgarian professional footballer who plays for FC Orenburg.
+Mateo Marianov Stamatov (Матео Марианов Стаматов; born 22 March 1999) is a Bulgarian professional footballer who plays for Septemvri Sofia.
 Although he predominantly plays as a left-back, he has also been deployed as a left winger.

 Club career

 Born in Pazardzhik, Stamatov moved with his family to Barcelona, Spain when he was an infant.
 At the age of 7 he joined a local team before joining Espanyol in 2011.
 Four years later he signed a professional contract with the team.

 On 3 February 2019, Stamatov returned to Bulgaria and signed a contract with Septemvri Sofia.
 He made his professional debut in a league match against Ludogorets Razgrad on 16 March 2019.

 In August 2020, Stamatov joined Levski Sofia, signing a one-year contract.

 In June 2021, Stamatov left Levski to join Russian side FC Orenburg.
+Stamatov left Orenburg on 6 June 2023.

+On 26 June 2023, Stamatov signed with the Russian Premier League club FC Pari Nizhny Novgorod.
+Stamatov's contract with Pari Nizhny Novgorod was terminated by mutual consent on 20 March 2025.

+International career

+Stamatov was called up to the senior Bulgaria national team for the first time in September 2022 for Nations League games against Gibraltar and North Macedonia.